BRUSSELS - Teams of journalists working on a grant-supported story can get assistance from an experienced mentor. Here’s why that is a good thing.

 6) Find the perfect wording

 Researching investigative stories can be risky business, but so can publishing them.
 People in power can go to great lengths to fight your story.
 A few wrong words or an unfortunately formulated sentence can be the difference between a lawsuit and no lawsuit.
-A mentor might better know what is possible to say without creating too much damage.
+A mentor might better know what is possible to say without creating legal risk.
 For that reason, Mathiason offers editing help as a mentor, too, making sure that the wording doesn’t bring the team or the platform in legal difficulties.
 This is especially relevant when it concerns more technical stories.

 Our mentoring programme is not only available for the Money Trail grants.
 Also, grantees of our European cross-border grants can get assistance from a mentor.
 Read all about Journalismfund.eu’s mentoring programme here.